 On this page we'll provide information on the exhibition touring schedule, information for exhibitors and also links to other exhibitions created by the Ngā Hau Ngākau artists.

-Here's our current touring schedule - we are now accepting bookings for mid-2022 onwards.
+Here's our current schedule.
+We are now accepting bookings for mid-2023 onwards.

 Here's where the exhibition has already been shown

 Pukeariki, New Plymouth - February to July 2021

 Te Awahou Nieuwe Stroom, Foxton - December 2018

 Aigantighe Art Gallery, Timaru - December 2017

 This video gives an overview of the exhibition and was taken at the Suter Art gallery in Nelson.